-Festivities begin with Gospel by the Sea on June 8 at Holy Rosary Catholic Church, 1420 31st Street.
-Other Juneteenth activities include a scholarship gala, African-American Heritage Exhibits at the Old Central Cultural Center, an African American Music Festival, and more.
+Festivities include the annual Gospel by the Sea on June 14 at Greater St. Matthew Church, 6333 Highway 6 in Hitchcokc.
+Other Juneteenth activities include a scholarship gala, African-American Heritage Exhibits at the Old Central Cultural Center, book signings, the Juneteenth Picnic, and more.

 The event will culminate June 19th with the Emancipation Proclamation reading and prayer breakfast at Ashton Villa to commemorate the historic event that occurred in Galveston, two years after it was enacted in 1863.